ehudhala/mbr/README.md

-# mbr
+# MBR
-A simple MBR assembly
+A simple MBR implementation that is able to load a custom boot loader.

+For learning purposes !